 “We found that females and people with obesity had greater brain reward activity” after consuming the artificial sweetener, says study author Katie Page, a physician specializing in obesity at the University of Southern California.

-Both groups also had a reduction in the hormone that inhibits appetite, and they ate more food after they consumed drinks with sucralose, compared with after regular sugar-sweetened drinks.
+Both groups also had a reduction in the hormone that inhibits appetite, and they ate more food after they consumed drinks with sucralose, compared with regular sugar-sweetened drinks.
 In contrast, the study found males and people of healthy weight did not have an increase in either brain reward activity or hunger response, suggesting they’re not affected in the same way.

 Obese individual reactions to diet sodawere measured in three ways